ngasull/classic/README.md

 import { bundle } from "./bundle.ts";

 /*
- * Proxied to keep client code explictly typed and explicitly client-side.
+ * Proxied to keep client code explicitly client-side and typed.
  * Check the development workflow for more info.
  */
 const yourName = bundle.add("./your-name.web.ts");